sunpy/sunpy/docs/guide/units.rst

 ================================

 An extremely useful addition to the base functionality of Quanitities is the ``@u.quantity_input`` decorator.
-This allows specification required units for function arguments to ensure that the calculation within that function always make physical sense.
+This allows specification for required units for function arguments to ensure that the calculation within that function always makes physical sense.
 For instance, if we defined a function to calculate speed as above, we might want the distance and time as inputs::

   >>> def speed(length, time):